justinyeh1995/AR_Final_Project/README.md

 6. Scaling of the network within the scene is supported.
 You can zoom in or out to adjust the size of the network.
 7. Press the end ⏹️ button to end the current game.

-Please note that user sessions are not currently supported.

 ## Video Demonstration

 [Youtube Link](https://youtu.be/E2JiSItib-Q?si=q2yf9qpUFhBArBvd)

 https://github.com/justinyeh1995/CybORG-ARViz/assets/42970023/2b8e19d8-1ccc-44fe-86a1-a7e5f4a06bb3

+## Limitations

+1. User sessions: Please note that user sessions are not currently supported.
+This means that the app does not store or track individual user data or progress.
+2. Interaction with 3D characters and nodes: At the moment, there is no interaction available with the 3D characters and nodes within the app.
+Users can view the network and its components, but cannot directly interact with individual elements.

 ## Project Description